-We've all heard the old investing adage "buy low, sell high" -- which is sound (if obvious) investing "advice."
-But as common-sensical as that particular truism seems, following it can sometimes be downright painful.
+We've all heard the old investing adage "buy low, sell high" -- which is sound (if not obvious) advice.
+But as commonsensical as it seems, trying to follow it can sometimes be downright painful.
 Some stocks never look "low," after all, and passing them up because their multiples seem rich can take a toll on your portfolio.

 Consider the cases of Comcast

-All of which comes as no surprise: Over time, each company has delivered the market-beating goods for investors.
+That premium valuation, though, comes as no surprise: Over time, each company has delivered the market-beating goods for shareholders.

 That said ...

-The flip side with high fliers, of course, is that they can sometimes take you for a wild ride on the road to investment riches.
-All of the above have certainly , which prompts this question: If you're the kind of investor who wants the gain but prefers to keep the potential pain to a minimum -- and aren't we all? -- what's the best way to proceed with apparently pricey growth stocks?
+The flip side with highfliers, of course, is that they can sometimes take you for a wild ride on the road to investment riches.
+All of the above have certainly experienced performance gyrations, which prompts this question: If you're the kind of investor who wants the gain but prefers to keep the potential pain to a minimum -- and aren't we all? -- what's the best way to proceed with apparently pricey growth stocks?

 Two words: mutual funds.
-Comcast, Yahoo!, and Gilead Sciences all appear in the lineup of one of my favorite mutual funds, a pick that's risen nearly 37% since I first recommended it to members of the Fool's investing service.
-Because those names appear in a well-diversified portfolio that also includes FedEx
+All the stocks mentioned appear in the lineup of one of our favorite mutual funds, a pick that's risen 57% since it was first recommended to members of the Fool's Champion Funds investing service in 2004 -- easily topping the S&P 500's 37% return.
+Because those names appear in a well-diversified portfolio that recently included buttoned-down big boys like Microsoft

 The Foolish bottom line

-If you'd like to sneak a peek at all the funds I've recommended since Champion Funds first opened for business, just and snag a free 30-day guest pass.
+If you'd like to sneak a peek at all the funds recommended since Champion Funds first opened for business, just click here and snag a free 30-day guest pass.
 There's no obligation to stick around if you find it's not your cup of tea, so go ahead and give the service a whirl.
-As you'll see, it's entirely possible to invest in high-flying growth stocks and sleep well at night, too.

-This article was originally published on Oct.
+This is adapted from a Shannon Zimmerman article originally published on Oct.
 10, 2006.
 It has been updated.